TIBCOSoftware/snappydata/README.md

 ## Getting started

+Each header under "Getting Started" that contains conceptual information meant to orient you will append a "(conceptual)".
+Each header that contains actual steps for executing the "Getting Started" will prepend "Step".

 ###Objectives

 - **In-memory Column and Row tables**: Illustrate both SQL syntax and the Spark API to create and manage column tables for large data and illustrate how row tables can be used for reference data and can be replicated to each node in the cluster.